olliw42/mLRS-docu/docs/FRSKY_R9.md

 ## Flashing ##

+The mLRS firmware must, of course, be flashed on both the Tx module and the receiver before it can be used.

 ### Acknowledgments ###

 We wish to express our thanks to the folks of the ExpressLRS project, who have worked out the easy way to flash the R9 hardware, which is now also available for mLRS.
 With gratitude, here we are utilizing the ExpressLRS bootloader images and scripts and, in several cases, also their excellent documentation.